Last updated: March 19, 2021

 - A Cloud Guru leverages fully managed, ie “serverless”, services to deliver the platform such as AWS Lambda.
 The provider is responsible for administering and patching the servers for in such cases.

 - In cases where we run cloud based servers, we actively scan for security and configuration vulnerabilities and patch those servers according to the risks presented.

 - We manage our infrastructure as code, allowing us to audit and peer review any changes, and to provide a secure and automated process for applying these changes.

 - A Cloud Guru maintains a Business Continuity plan for the A Cloud Guru organization.

 - Backups are a central part of our Disaster Recovery strategy.
 All customer data is stored in Cloud storage services.
 All data is backed-up on at least a daily basis.

 Processes of Regular Testing, Assessing and Evaluating the Effectiveness of Technical and Organisational Measures for Ensuring the Security of the Processing

 - We regularly review data privacy measures.

-- We have a dedicated security team that works with all teams at A Cloud Guru to provide security in all aspects of the platform and services.
+- A Cloud Guru has a dedicated security team.
+Our security team works with all teams at A Cloud Guru to ensure security is built into everything we do.

-- All members of our team (including both full time employees and independent contractors) are required to comply with internal security policies and practices, including but not limited to, an Information Security Incident Management Policy, and Information Security Policy and Standards – Data Encryption Policy, an Acceptable Use Policy, an Email Policy and a Data Classification and Access Control Policy.
+- All members of our team (including both full time employees and independent contractors) are required to comply with internal security policies and practices.